 - complaints and product recall

-All pet food manufacturers must also comply with EU Regulation (EC) No 767/2009 on the placing on the market and use of feed.
+All pet food manufacturers must also comply with Regulation (EC) No 767/2009 on the placing on the market and use of feed.
 This legislation covers matters such as:

 - safety and marketing requirements.
 Special regard should be given to the species and type of pet you are manufacturing food for